Variables

 Tip:

 • Units are automatically assigned based on context.
 If no units are specified for a new length variable, units are assigned based on the Unit Selector’s current setting.
+Hundreds of unit types are supported.
+Derived units result from the combination of the base units (for example, kg*m/s^2 will result in Newtons).

-Apply a Variable to a Parameter
+Apply a Variable to Parameterize a Model

 You can apply existing variables and add new ones via the microdialog in various sketch and geometry tools.